RedisBloom/RedisBloom/docs/commands/tdigest.rank.md

 ## Return value

-@array-reply - an array of integers populated with rank_1, rank_2, ..., rank_N:
+@array-reply - an array of integers populated with rank_1, rank_2, ..., rank_V:

-- -1 - when value is smaller than the value of the smallest observation
+- -1 - when `value` is smaller than the value of the smallest observation.
-- The number of observations - when value is larger than the value of the largest observation
+- The number of observations - when `value` is larger than the value of the largest observation.
-- Otherwise: an estimation of the number of (observations smaller than a given value + half the observations equal to the given value).
+- Otherwise: an estimation of the number of (observations smaller than `value` + half the observations equal to `value`).

 The rank of the smallest observation, when there is a single smallest observation, is 0.